 As an outgoing and talkative person (and I hate to admit, something of a know-it-all), I always seem to have something to say.
 Though I enjoy listening to other people’s experiences, I usually enjoy sharing my own experiences more.
 This is not something I’m proud of – it’s an aspect of my personality that I’m aware of and struggle with constantly.
 I obsessively take notes at museums, lectures, and during walking tours, even when I know that I will probably never refer to the information again.
 I then look for every opportunity to share what I’ve learned.

 When I decided to travel to Greenland, I looked forward to hiking, kayaking, and wildlife spotting, but I wasn’t expecting to have any life-changing experiences.
-I visited on a cruise staffed by at least a dozen Inuit guides.
+I visited on an expedition cruise with Adventure Canada, staffed by at least a dozen Inuit guides.
 They led city tours, nature hikes, and kayaking excursions, and gave lectures on the ship to introduce us to Inuit culture and history.

 Tina, a culturalist based in Greenland capital of Nuuk, was the first Greenlander (and the first Inuit) person that I had met.
 The first thing I noticed about her were her facial tattoos – three vertical lines on her chin – an homage to the traditional women’s facial tattoos that European colonizers attempted to eradicate.
 The next thing I noticed about her was her warm, calm voice.
 She spoke with purpose and with compassion – intentionally, but infrequently.

 Greenland’s Inuit population, which makes up 88% of the population, is often described as shy and quiet.
 While it’s true that Inuks (individual Inuit people) tend to be quieter and enjoy silence more than most, their stillness reveals more than mere shyness.